kyldoris/meen-auth-starter/README.md

 ## Icebox <br/>
 1. CSS styling could be much better
+2. Create proper Register, login, logout routes.
+Both register and login work, but couldn't logout
-2. A new function that can add recipes to a specific user's account
+3. A new function that can add recipes to a specific user's account
-3. Filtering for recipes results
+4. Filtering for recipes results
-4. Display more information than just Title, Calories, Link
+5. Display more information than just Title, Calories, Link